 A belief is a conviction adhered to often in the face of factual evidence to the contrary.
 This paper inevitably represents my beliefs moulded by my experience of working with teenagers in London and tempered by my knowledge of the work of my colleagues.

 Children suffer the traumas and injustices of warfare and conflict without the ability to influence or control their circumstances.
 As refugees they become the flotsam of society drifting from one inhospitable country to another in search of safety.
 They have been with us for generations, their numbers fluctuating and their distribution changing as the adult world decides who to wage war on next.

 Emin Gharibian, PsyD, is a Clinical Psychologist specializing in Forensic Psychology and Neuropsychology with over 10 years of experience in assessing, treating, and consulting on psychological disorders.

 Dr. Gharibian's training and experience have been in psychological and neuropsychological assessments in a variety of clinical settings including private practice, outpatient mental health clinics, psychiatric hospitals, forensic hospitals, and correctional facilities.

-He specializes in providing comprehensive psychological and neuropsychological evaluations for a variety of conditions including dementia, Alzheimer’s disease, complications from a stroke, traumatic brain injury, concussions, learning disabilities, ADHD, and PTSD in clinical, civil, and criminal cases.
+He specializes in providing comprehensive psychological and neuropsychological evaluations for various conditions including dementia, Alzheimer’s disease, complications from a stroke, traumatic brain injury, concussions, learning disabilities, ADHD, and PTSD.

 Dr. Gharibian has been appointed to the Los Angeles Juvenile Court Expert Witness Panel.
 He is also a member of the National Academy of Neuropsychology and the American Psychology and Law Society.